tmolitor-stud-tu/mod_push_appserver/README.md

 or `mod_push_appserver_fcm`) to global `modules_enabled` or to the enabled modules of a specific virtual host or component.

-See this configuration example if you want to load the needed submodule as component:
+See this configuration example for [APNS][3] if you want to load the needed submodule as component:
-**Beware:** SNI is only available in upcoming prosody 0.12/trunk, use the same certificate for all hosts/components if you must use older prosody versions (e.g. wildcard certificate or all SANs in one certificate) and remove the `ssl` part from the example.
+**Beware:** SNI is only available in upcoming prosody 0.12/trunk, use the same certificate for all hosts/components (e.g. wildcard certificate or all SANs in one certificate) if you must use older prosody versions  and remove the `ssl` part from this example.
 ```
 Component "push.example.org" "push_appserver_apns"
 	push_appserver_debugging = false